 I’ve been watching the Winamp/Shoutcast forums closely ever since.

 As we all know Radionomy saved Winamp & Shoutcast in January 2014 and the only progress so far is a few new releases of Shoutcast v2

 When it comes to Winamp there’s been nothing just a release of 5.666 that needs patching to work properly.

 The development team at Radionomy/Shoutcast are keeping tight lipped as to when there they may be a new release.

 Although from reading the forum posts we understand it’s likely be sometime in 2018 (We’ll believe it when we see it) before a new version of Winamp is due.

 Why is it taking so long for a new version?

 We wish we had a crystal ball to be able to tell you.

-Apparently there’s still a lot of AOL code to be taken out of Winamp so that’s possibly what is causing the delays.
+Apparently there’s still a lot of AOL code/plugins/codecs to be updated in Winamp so that’s possibly what is causing the delays.

 I just hope when they do release a new version that it’s not a huge disappointment for the core base of users.

 They won’t be happy if they piss around with it too much.

-All we do seem to know is that Radionomy will release a new version when they’re ready to.
+All we do seem to know is that Radionomy will release a new version when they’re ready to do so.